The…exact altitude where space begins is something scientists have been debating since before we even sent the first spacecraft into orbit.

+Be serious.
 There is no question that the Russians had first pick of Nazi rocket science, and that the Russians as much as the Westerners were investigating the blanket of intense radiation covering the earth, by whatever name each party called it.

-Not by accident.
 The very first launches of satellites were sent to investigate the radiation belts.

 “Subsequent missions have observed parts of the belts…from below”

 For a good reason.
 No technology had been developed to shield satellites from the intense radiation.